discolabs/disco_app/UPGRADING.md

 an application between one release version of the gem to the next.
 It's intended as more in-depth accompaniment to the notes in `CHANGELOG.md` for each version.

+## Upgrading from 0.13.4 to Unreleased
+A rule to ignore `*.pgdump` has been added to the default `.gitignore` template.
+You may want to add this to the app's current `.gitignore` now.

 ## Upgrading from 0.13.3 to 0.13.4
 The `renderErrors()` method in the React `BaseForm` component was renamed to `getErrorsElement()`.
 If you were calling `renderErrors()` directly in your